nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Data consistency

 To ensure data consistency, some calls of the `delete` function have cascading effects.

+##### Deletion of Person objects

-For example, when a `Person` is deleted from the model, all `Order`s related to that `Person` should also be deleted, since that `Person` no longer exists.
+When a `Person` is deleted from the model, all `Order`s related to that `Person` should also be deleted, since that `Person` no longer exists.
 This is illustrated in the following sequence diagram:

 ![Diagram showing example of cascading deletion](images/CascadingDeletionCustomers.png)